highcharts/connectors-morningstar/docs/connectors/morningstar/regulatory-news-announcements.md

 # Regulatory News Announcements (RNANews)

-This type yields series of Regulatory News Announcements for a single security.
+This type yields series of **Regulatory News Announcements** for a single security.

 > **NOTE:** RNANews is available in the United Kingdom only.

-## How to use RNANews
+## How to use RNANews Connector

 Use the `RNANewsConnector` to load regulatory news announcements.

 In dashboards, this connector is called `MorningstarRNANews`

 Specify the security to retrieve in the options along with a postman environment file for authentication, and other parameters such as `startDate`, `endDate` or `maxStories`.

-### RNANews with Morningstar standalone for Highcharts:
+### The `RNANews` with Morningstar standalone for Highcharts

 ```js
 const rnaNewsConnector = new HighchartsConnectors.Morningstar.RNANewsConnector({